Mynd raises $57.3M at an $807M valuation to give people a way to invest in rental properties remotely – TechCrunch

 The financing values the Oakland, California-based company at $807 million, and brings the company’s total raised to $174.9 million since its 2016 inception.
 Invesco Real Estate led its previous round, a $40 million raise, and committed $5 billion to purchase and rent 20,000 single-family homes through Mynd over the next three years.

-Doug Brien and Colin Weil started Mynd with the goal of making real estate investing more accessible.
+Doug Brien and Colin Wiel started Mynd with the goal of making real estate investing more accessible.
 The pair has built a platform for investors to find, finance, purchase and manage single-family rental properties — 100% remotely.

 “We don’t outsource to partners.
 We do that all in-house,” Brien told TechCrunch.
 “We remove the geographical barriers to real estate investment, making it possible to invest in 25 cities from anywhere in the country — all from the comfort of home through our desktop interface and/or mobile apps.”